Carl Johnson (Grand Theft Auto): Background

 Carl was born to Beverly Johnson and an unnamed father, in his family home, located on Grove Street in the Ganton district of Los Santos.
 Growing up, he got along well with his mother and siblings Sean (nicknamed "Sweet"), Kendl, and Brian, though not with his father, whom he barely remembers; as he states at one point, "[He] never really had a father."
 At a young age, Carl, Sweet, and Brian befriended Melvin "Big Smoke" Harris and Lance "Ryder" Wilson, who lived on the same street, and all five got involved in small-time criminal activities.
 After Sweet joined the Grove Street Families, one of the oldest and most powerful street gangs in Los Santos, he eventually became its leader and inducted Carl, Brian, Big Smoke, and Ryder into the gang.

 By 1987, with the drug trade business expanding, most gangs in Los Santos began selling drugs in an effort to increase their power.
-However, Sweet's principles against drug-use prevented him from doing the same, causing the Families to slowly lose most of their influence and territories to their rivals.
+However, Sweet's principles against drug use prevented him from doing the same, causing the Families to slowly lose most of their influence and territories to their rivals.
 Around the same time, Brian was killed under unknown circumstances, most likely an attack by a rival gang, which Carl is implied to have witnessed, but did nothing to try and save his brother.
 This soured his relationships with his friends and family, especially with Sweet, who blamed him for the tragedy.
-After deciding that his life in Los Santos was unpromising, Carl cut his ties with everyone and moved to Liberty City, where he found work in stealing cars for Joey Leone.
+After deciding that his life in Los Santos was unpromising, Carl cut his ties with everyone and moved to Liberty City, where he resided for five years and found work in stealing cars for Joey Leone.